ClementGLMT/YoutubeLibrary/README.md

 # YoutubeLibrary
-A youtube library with some basic features
+A React youtube library with some basic features